-Transplanting a peony plant isn't difficult if you do it at the right time and follow some simple steps.
-In this post you will find many helpful tips on how to grow and care for beautiful peonies.
+Transplanting peonies isn't difficult if you do it at the right time and follow some simple steps.
+Here you'll find many helpful tips on how to grow and care for beautiful peonies.

 Peonies are perennial plants that are grown and loved for their breathtaking blooms.
 Once planted in the right spot and with a little care they can grow for many, many years (more than 70!).
-Perfect conditions change over time however, and that's precisely the reason why it might become necessary to move a peony to a different location.
+Over time, however, growing conditions may change and it might become necessary to move a peony to a different location.

 - Genus: Peonia